Family-friendly holiday rentals in Northumberland

 Hidden gem.
 Cosy Shepherds Hut in idyllic farmland

 Welcome to SHEP – your cosy shepherd’s hut on a vintage military lorry, nestled along an old railway line on our family farm in the Scottish Borders.
 Snuggle up by the wood-burning stove in winter or throw open the French doors for a summer BBQ.
 Ideal for couples, families or solo stays.
-Optional wood-fired hot tub – £50 per stay (please book in advance).
+Optional wood-fired hot tub – £70 per stay (please book in advance).
 Pre-light service can be requested but is not always available.
+Extra logs can be purchased for £15 per bag.

 Top guest favourite